10 Best Beaches in Corfu, Greece

 Tip: Once you begin walking and reach the part of the path that has a rock wall on one side, turn right and walk to the edge for an amazing aerial view!
 Then head back to the main path and follow it all the way down to get to the beach.

-accommodations Near Rovinia Beach
+Accommodations near Rovinia Beach

 Porto Timoni in Afionas